 Application of land snails’ shells for environmental reconstruction

 Land snails’ shells constitute a valuable source of environmental information, especially in arid regions where other carbonate material are scarce.
 The oxygen isotope signal of the shell is related to temperature and a source and amount of moisture, while the carbon isotope signal reflects the dietary control.
 My team analyses shells from arid environments (warm – Morocco, and cold – Siberia) and archeological sites in Belize and Italy.
 We are interested not only in environmental reconstructions but also aim at improving cleaning and sampling procedures.
 Shells from archeological sites were likely part of a diet and we try (in a set of systematic experiments) assess the influence of thermal processing (e.g.: boiling) on the shell isotopic composition.

 Paleolakes in Morocco

 African Humid Period (AFH, ca. 14 to 5 ka BP) is an excellent example of precessional forcing on lower latitudes.
 Much is already know about the Termination of AFH, considerably less about its onset.
 Similarly, possible older humid periods remain unexplored.
-We are studying paleo-lacustrine and –palustrine sequences from Morocco (NW Africa), combining geomorphological, sedimentological and geochemical proxies with 14C dating.
+We are studying paleo-lacustrine and –palustrine sequences from Morocco (NW Africa), combining geomorphological, sedimentological, geochemical and ecological proxies with 14C and U/Th dating.
 Out project aims not only at compelling documentation of hydrological changes at a regional scale but also represents an integrated approach to better understand palustrine depositional environment.